simonpj/www.peytonjones.org/_pages/great-grant-proposal.md

 - *The question being addressed is woolly or ill-formed.* The committee are looking for evidence of clear thinking both in the formulation of the problem and in the planned attack on it.
 - *It is not clear why the question is worth addressing.* The proposal must be well motivated.
 - *The proposal is just a routine application of known techniques.* Research funding agencies are interested in funding research rather than development.
 Industry are expected to fund development work.
 The LINK scheme is appropriate for proposals which combine both research and development.
 If the development would benefit another research field, rather than industry, then look to the funding agencies of that field.
-- *Industry ought to be doing it instead.* If the work is `near market’ then it should be done by industry or industry or venture capital should be funding you to do it.
+- *Industry ought to be doing it instead.* If the work is 'near market' then it should be done by industry or industry or venture capital should be funding you to do it.
 If no industry is interested then the prima facie assumption is that the product has no commercial value.
 - *There is no evidence that the proposers will succeed where others have failed.* It is easy enough to write a proposal with an exciting-sounding wish-list of hoped-for achievements, but you must substantiate your goals with solid evidence of why you have a good chance of achieving them.This evidence generally takes two main forms:
   - “We have an idea”.
 In this case, you should sketch the idea, and describe preliminary work you have done which shows that it is indeed a good idea.
 You are unlikely to get funding without such evidence.
 It is not good saying “give us the money and we will start thinking about this problem”.
   - “We have a good track record”.
 Include a selective list of publications, and perhaps include a short paper (preferably a published one) which gives more background, as an appendix.
 If you make it clear that it is an appendix, you won’t usually fall foul of any length limits.